Former Sen. John Warner dies at 94, married Elizabeth Taylor

 “I sure risked my political future, that’s for sure,” Warner said in 1994.
 “But I’d rather the voters of this state remember that I stood on my principle. ...
 That’s the price of leadership.”

-While the military was Warner’s top priority, he also championed legislation to toughen seat belt laws and took up an increasing number of environmental causes.
+While the military was Warner’s top priority, he also championed legislation to toughen seat belt laws and advance environmental causes.

 Born in Washington, D.C., on Feb.
 18, 1927, Warner volunteered for the Navy at 17 and served as a 3rd class electronics technician.
 He received an engineering degree from Washington and Lee University in 1949.